 The Hormonal Roller Coaster

 Menopause brings a significant hormonal change.
 As estrogen levels drop, you might notice your sex drive taking a nosedive.
-Estrogen isn't just about hot flashes and mood swings; it plays a crucial role in maintaining vaginal health and elasticity.
-With lower levels of this hormone, you can experience:
+With lower levels of this hormone, you can experience vaginal dryness, decreased blood flow to the genital area, and lower testosterone levels.

 The Psychosocial Impact